Two Notes: Crude Oil & Bonds

 2) An article in yesterday's Wall Street Journal entitled Bond Funds Load Up on Cash.
 This qualifies for the “Dog Bites Man” award, as it puts forth the conventional wisdom that interest rates must rise soon.

 That drum has been banged so frequently that it is wearing out.
-We're not seeing the pickup in lending necessary to convince us that the needs higher real interest rates so that more savings would be available to be lent out.
+We're not seeing the pickup in lending necessary to convince us that the economy needs higher real interest rates so that more would be available to be lent out.

 Print Friendly, PDF & Email